Zennoon/alx-low_level_programming/0x00-hello_world/README.md

 compilation process before the linking stage.
 By default, the output is placed in a file of the same name as the source code file, but a .o extension

+2-assembler: The script uses the -S flag with the gcc compiler to stop the compilation process after the compiler finishes its work (generating assembly code)